Biden will announce plans for a temporary aid port on Gaza's coast as cease-fire talks stall

 Aid moving into the pier would likely be by commercial ship or contracted vessel, the official said.

 Defense Department spokesman Maj.
-Gen. Pat Ryder said in a statement Thursday that U.S. officials and international partners were looking at options for the sea route, including using commercial companies and contractors.
+Gen. Pat Ryder said in a statement Thursday that U.S. officials and international partners were looking at options, including using commercial companies and contractors.

 Officials from the U.S., Europe, Israel and the Middle East have already been deep in discussions and preparations on the possibility of opening a maritime sea route for months.